Electronic oscillator: Relaxation oscillator

 A nonlinear or relaxation oscillator produces a non-sinusoidal output, such as a square, sawtooth or triangle wave.
-It consists of an energy-storing element (a capacitor or, more rarely, an inductor) and a nonlinear switching device (a latch, Schmitt trigger, or negative-resistance element) connected in a feedback loop.
-The switching device periodically charges and discharges the energy stored in the storage element thus causing abrupt changes in the output waveform.
+It consists of an energy-storing element (a capacitor or, more rarely, an inductor) and a nonlinear switching device (a latch, Schmitt trigger, or negative resistance element) connected in a feedback loop.
+The switching device periodically charges the storage element with energy and when its voltage or current reaches a threshold discharges it again, thus causing abrupt changes in the output waveform.
+Although in the past negative resistance devices like the unijunction transistor, thyratron tube or neon lamp were used, today relaxation oscillators are mainly built with integrated circuits like the 555 timer IC.

 Square-wave relaxation oscillators are used to provide the clock signal for sequential logic circuits such as timers and counters, although crystal oscillators are often preferred for their greater stability.
-Triangle-wave or sawtooth oscillators are used in the timebase circuits that generate the horizontal deflection signals for cathode ray tubes in analogue oscilloscopes and television sets.
+Triangle-wave or sawtooth oscillators are used in the timebase circuits that generate the horizontal deflection signals for cathode-ray tubes in analogue oscilloscopes and television sets.
 They are also used in voltage-controlled oscillators (VCOs), inverters and switching power supplies, dual-slope analog to digital converters (ADCs), and in function generators to generate square and triangle waves for testing equipment.
 In general, relaxation oscillators are used at lower frequencies and have poorer frequency stability than linear oscillators.

-Ring oscillators are built of a ring of active delay stages.
+Ring oscillators are built of a ring of active delay stages, such as inverters.
 Generally the ring has an odd number of inverting stages, so that there is no single stable state for the internal ring voltages.
 Instead, a single transition propagates endlessly around the ring.

 Some of the more common relaxation oscillator circuits are listed below: